Use with AI agents

 Demos written by your AI assistant.

 Hand your agent the CaptureBeam skill bundle and an API key.
-It knows how to read the schema, probe a URL for real ARIA targets, author a YAML, render it, and self-correct on failure.
+It knows how to read the schema, scan a URL for real ARIA targets, author a YAML, render it, and repair one failed or rough segment without redrafting the whole demo.
 Works with Claude Code Skills, Anthropic / OpenAI agent loops, and any generic agent runtime that supports tool calls.

 Get the skill bundle

-Eight files: a SKILL.md, a system prompt, a JSON Schema, four worked examples, and a README.
+A SKILL.md, a system prompt, four worked examples, and a README.
 All publicly downloadable.

 Claude Code · install in 30 seconds